Administration and Management Team

 J. Nevins, Police Officer I: Officer Nevins is currently assigned to patrol duties.

-Lance Foulk has 26 years of experience in the fire service and has been the part time Fire Chief of the Cramerton Fire Department since May 2012.
-Lance also works full time as a Battalion Chief in the 5th Battalion for the Charlotte Fire Department where his responsibilities include the management of the Charlotte Fire Department Honor Guard and the Charlotte Fire Department Pipes and Drums band.
+Lance Foulk has 32 years of experience in the fire service and has been the part time Fire Chief of the Cramerton Fire Department since September of 2011.
+Lance also works full time as the Division Chief of Training for the Charlotte Fire Department where his responsibilities also include the management of the Charlotte Fire Department Honor Guard and the Charlotte Fire Department Pipes and Drums band.
 Lance grew up in Belmont and graduated from Appalachian State University in 1992 with a B.S. in Industrial Technology.
 Lance also graduated in 2000 from Central Piedmont Community College with an A.A. in Fire Protection Technology.
 Lance is a member of the NC Association of Fire Chief’s and the North Carolina State Fireman’s Association.
+Lance has also received the Chief Fire Officer Designation from the Center for Public Safety and Excellence.
 Lance is a NC Level II Fire Instructor with specialty certifications in live burn, RIT, LP Gas, and SCBA.
 Lance also serves as an instructor at the NC Breathing Equipment School held at Gaston College yearly.
 Lance lives in Cramerton and is married to Leslie who works at US Airways and has two daughters, Taylor and Campbell.
-Lance and his family are members of South Point Baptist Church.
+Lance and his family also attend The Pointe Church in Belmont.

 Assistant Fire Chief – Barry Wilson